Learn about Role-Based Access Control (RBAC)

 When do I need to implement RBAC?

-In an effort to minimize downtime and accidental changes to the cloud resources, the account owner would like to restrict access to the accounts to only a few people.
+Minimize downtime and accidental changes to cloud resources by restricting account access to only a few people.

 Who can use RBAC?